DWI Frequently Asked Questions

 Administrative License Suspension, or ALR, is what he was talking about, but not all arrests end with suspended licenses.
 In most cases, a “Notice of Suspension” is served immediately after the test is failed or refused.

 Unless and until your license becomes suspended, you may drive without restriction.
 Many officers tell those they arrest that the license is suspended as of the moment of arrest, which is NOT true.
 The accused will automatically lose his license UNLESS a hearing request is received by DPS within 15 days of the accused receiving his notice of suspension.
 Making a proper and timely request will entitle you to a hearing on whether your license should be suspended.
-That hearing will be conducted by the State Office of Administrative Hearings (SOAH), usually within six weeks of arrest.
-Suspensions range from 90 days to 2 years.
+That hearing will be conducted by the State Office of Administrative Hearings (SOAH), usually within a few months of arrest.
+Suspensions range from 90 days to 2 years for DWI arrests.

 ALR hearings involve many different laws, such as transportation code, criminal law, rules of evidence, rules of procedure, SOAH rules, and DPS rules.
-This is another reason it is very important to contact a qualified lawyer immediately.
+This is another reason it is very important to contact an excellent DWI defense lawyer immediately.
 DO NOT DELAY.

-“Occupational Licenses” are available under many different circumstances.
+“Occupational Driver Licenses,” or ODLs, are available under many different circumstances.
 The judge must find that an “essential need” exists, such as school and job commuting.
 The license is restricted as to routes, areas, and certain times.
 It can be granted only after an appropriate lawsuit is filed to obtain the license.
-A qualified attorney can help you with the process.
-Court costs vary, but $120-$200 are common.
-DPS requires another $10.
+An attorney can help you with the process.
+Court costs vary, but $54-$370 is common.
+DPS requires another $10 per year.
 An SR-22 will also be necessary; an SR-22 is a document sent to DPS to ensure that you are continuously insured as required by law.
 Your insurance and attorney are additional costs.

 Without a doubt, YES, and the sooner the better.
 Some evidence, by its very nature, is most valuable and obtainable for a short time.
 Delay may prevent the development of some evidence.
 DWI cases are very complex, involving a great amount of law and science.
 Failure to quickly request an ALR hearing can handicap your defense.
 It is critical that you obtain quality legal counsel quickly.